EDUC5512 Curriculum Design for Learning

 - Students are able to (1) have an understanding of the basic concepts underpinning a variety of practices in teaching degree-level students; (2) assess the appropriateness of using different practices for teaching degree-level students in different teaching situations; (3) demonstrate that they can use different practices for teaching degree-level students in different teaching situations; and (4) engage in critical evaluation of peer teaching.

-- Typically this unit is assessed in the following ways: (1) oral presentation and written (1 page) class handout on a specified unit reading and (2) peer-observation report (written presentation).
+- Indicative assessments in this unit are as follows: (1) oral presentation and written (1 page) class handout on a specified unit reading and (2) peer-observation report (written presentation).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.